olegtyshcneko/LootBoxGame/README.txt

 1. **Browse Loot Boxes**: Explore available loot boxes, each clearly displaying their name, price, and potential rewards.

-2. **Purchase with Ether**: Select a loot box to purchase using Ether.
+2. **Purchase with DOT**: Select a loot box to purchase using DOT.
 Make sure your wallet has enough funds.

 3. **Discover Your Prize**: After purchase, your reward is immediately revealed based on a weighted-random mechanism.
 Each purchase offers excitement and unpredictability!